 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Long road trips strike fear in the hearts of most parents.
-For us, they are just a part of family travel.
-My 6-year-old son has taken many long road trips.
-And when I say long, I’m talking 12+ hours long!
-We don’t have any problems with him being in the car for so long.
-Part of our success with this lies in these items which help to make our road trips pleasant for him and us.
-Here are the 8 essential items for a successful road trip with kids.
-Hopefully, these things will help you and your family to have better road trips in the future too.
+Road trips, especially long ones, tend to strike fear in the hearts of most parents.
+But, they are really not as bad as you imagine, if you are prepared.
+Our family loves road trips.
+Over the years, we have taken many 10+ hour road trips with our son.
+He has no problem being in the car for so long.
+Part of our success lies in these items which make our road trips more pleasant for everyone.
+Here are my 8 essential items for a successful road trip with kids.
+I promise these things will be a game changer for your family when it comes to road trips!

 1. The Lapdesk